Cervical cancer can be hard to detect but it doesn’t cause many symptoms in its early stages. Regular screening is key for prevention.

 Most cervical cancer cases are caused by the sexually transmitted human papillomavirus (HPV).
 This is the same virus that causes genital warts.

-Almost all cervical cancers are caused by the sexually transmitted human papillomavirus (HPV).
-There are a number of different strains of HPV.
-Only certain types are associated with cervical cancer.
-The two most common types that cause cancer are HPV-16 and HPV-18.
+There are about 100 different strains of HPV.
+Only certain types cause cervical cancer.
+The two types that most commonly cause cancer are HPV-16 and HPV-18.